 We like our worship services to be orderly and predictable.
 We like our Holy Spirit to show up in words and music, but not necessarily in the chaos of noisy wind and flying flames.
 We like our Holy Spirit to be tame, to show some self-control.
 We don’t want our hair to get mussed or our mouths to start speaking words we don’t know in languages we’ve never learned.

 And, usually, the Holy Spirit does its best to get through to us within these boundaries we like to maintain, this order that we find comforting.
-After all, isn’t the Greek word that Jesus used in John’s gospel reading we heard earlier – “parakletos” – translated as Advocate or Comforter?
-Well, yes, but the word means more than that.
+After all, the Greek word Jesus used in John’s gospel reading we heard earlier – “parakletos” – translates best as Advocate or Comforter.
+But parakletos means more than that.

 It literally means “one who comes alongside.”
 Certainly, there is an understanding that this means to come alongside us to comfort us in our confusion and despair, or to come alongside us as an Advocate would in a court of law.
 But if we look carefully at Luke’s description of Pentecost, we will notice that the way the Holy Spirit first descends on these gathered disciples is anything but comfortable.